Usage¶

 mask on the application.
 When a process mask is set, the default behaviour is to use only one thread

-to a number higher than the number of cores
+per core in the process mask.
+Setting the number of threads to a number higher than the number of

-will use all the hyperthreads in
+as the number of threads will use all the

-the process mask.
+hyperthreads in the process mask.

 PIKA_PROCESS_MASK

-. --pika:process-mask
+and --pika:process-mask

-can be used to verify that the bindings used by pika are correct.
-Exporting
+verify that the bindings used by pika are correct.
+Exporting the environment variable

-(any value) is equivalent to using the
+(any value) is equivalent to using the --pika:print-bind

 option.